imaami/dbs26/README.md

 explodes the sequence count to 144115188075855872, while B(2,5) is just 2048 sequences.
 B(2,6) is the sweet spot between trivial and impossible.

-## Does it scale?
-Can you do B(2,7) or larger?
+### Does it scale?

 Yes.
 The algorithm, while currently implemented and optimized for B(2,6) exclusively, can be modified to generate longer De Bruijn sequences, and I plan on doing so in the future.

+### Can it do B(2,7) or larger?

-None of the larger sets of binary De Bruijn sequences can be generated in their entirety, but this algorithm can be extended to generate sub-ranges of them starting at any arbitrary prefix, as long as the prefix contains only unique subsequences.
+Not yet (see above).
+Complete sets of longer binary De Bruijn sequences can't realistically be generated, but the algorithm itself is extensible to generating sub-ranges of longer sequences, starting at any arbitrary prefix, as long as the prefix contains only unique subsequences.

-## Why is the code ugly?
+### Why is the code ugly?

 This project started as a quick single-file proof-of-concept on GitHub Gist.
-At the time of writing, that state of affairs has not changed.
-My primary goal after moving from Gist to a proper repository was to build a cross-platform binary release for the mathematically inclined visitors to explore.
+At the time of writing, that state of affairs is slowly improving.
+My primary goal after switching over to a proper repository was to build a cross-platform binary release for the mathematically inclined visitors to explore.
 (Unfortunately, I'm not sure there have been any.)